Usage method

 [primary key column(s)]-primary key value (can be several)

-[column(s) of foreign key on master table]-foreign key value on master table (optional, can be several)
+[column(s) of fkey on master table]-foreign key value on master table (optional, can be several)

 [column...]_old-old value for each column of table [schema].[table]